griffio/griffio.github.io/_posts/2021-09-10-Java-To-Kotlin-Review.md

 To keep transforming or to "Kotlinate" on existing Kotlin code is also encouraged

-**Chapter 2** Exceptions to Values
+**Chapter 21** Exceptions to Values

-This takes a detailed refactoring for handling failure in a program and provides great insights
+This chapter, one example, takes a detailed refactoring for handling failure in a program and provides great insights

 As Kotlin doesn't support checked exceptions, error detection by the caller using some kind of value based idiom is preferred